matthewjz-lyonsk6/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In the realm of coding, this translates to striving for clear, concise code that's easy to read, understand, and maintain.
 It's about avoiding unnecessary complexity, using well-designed abstractions, and adhering to principles like DRY (Don't Repeat Yourself) and KISS (Keep It Simple, Stupid).
 Remember, code is read far more often than it's written, so strive to make it as simple and elegant as possible."

+# 2024-02-25
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you complete the tasks that are most critical to your project or business.

+Second, always plan beforehand.
+When starting a new project, create a detailed plan that outlines the steps you need to take to complete it.
+Include deadlines for each step and make sure to stay on track.
+Planning ahead will prevent you from getting lost in the project and help ensure a successful outcome.
+ - 来自帮助助手